rob2d/use-viewport-sizes/README.md

 ```

 ## Support
-If you have read the examples and have any issues which you know are glitches,or would like to request something changed, please feel free to [post an issue on Github](https://github.com/rob2d/use-viewport-sizes/issues/new).
+If you find any issues or would like to request something changed, please feel free to [post an issue on Github](https://github.com/rob2d/use-viewport-sizes/issues/new).

 Otherwise, if this was useful and you'd like to show your support, no donations necessary, but please consider [checking out the repo](https://github.com/rob2d/use-viewport-sizes) and giving it a star (⭐).